jacobmcgowan/simple-scheduler/README.md

 Execution for runs is handled via a message bus using a pub/sub model.
 When the Scheduler starts a run of a job it publishes a message to start the job.
 It is assumed that a job worker service will consume this message then perform its task.
-The job worker should publish status messages that the scheduler will consume to update the run's status.
+The job worker should publish status messages that the Scheduler will consume to update the run's status.

 Currently, RabbitMQ is the only supported message bus but other options may be